Gordon Coutts: Biography

 Coutts was born in Aberdeen, Scotland, on 3 October 1868.
 He began his art studies at the Glasgow School of Art in 1881, where he became friends with the Irish painter John Lavery, before venturing south to study in London at the Royal Academy.
 He continued his studies at the Académie Julian, Paris, under Jules Joseph Lefebvre and Adolphe Déchenaud.
 He went to Australia with his brother David, and continued his studies at the National Gallery School in Melbourne from 1891 to 1893, becoming a teacher immediately afterwards.
 After this, he taught at the Art Society of New South Wales in Sydney.
 During his time in Australia, he had regular exhibits with the Victorian Artists Society and the Art Society of NSW.

 Coutts moved to the United States in late 1902, first to Omaha, Nebraska, and then to San Francisco, where he became a member of the Bohemian Club.
 Coutts and his wife Alice, also a painter, purchased land across the Bay in Oakland in 1907, and he was later recorded as living in Piedmont.

 From 1910, he and Alice travelled to numerous locations, including Paris, London, and Tangier, Morocco.
 Their works were exhibited at the Royal Academy, the Paris Salon, and numerous other shows.
 The outbreak of World War I forced them to return to the US, but Coutts went abroad again in 1916, this time by himself.
 The couple divorced two years later.
 Soon after, he met Gertrude Russell of Cleveland, Ohio, herself an artist and singer and 30 years younger than him, and they were married in New York.

-The two of them spent time in Spain and Morocco, regularly making trips to back to the United Kingdom, where he exhibited at various galleries.
+The two of them spent time in Spain and Morocco, regularly making trips back to the United Kingdom, where he exhibited at various galleries.
 By 1920, they had returned to the US, settling in Pasadena, California, and in 1924 they moved to Palm Springs, hoping the drier desert air would be better for his tuberculosis.

 There, they built a Moroccan-style house which they named "Dar Maroc" (also spelt "Dar Marroc"), and Coutts became one of Palm Springs's most famous residents.
 Dar Maroc played host to numerous celebrities over the years, including John Lavery, Winston Churchill, and Grant Wood.

 Coutts died in Palm Springs on 21 February 1937 of a heart attack.
 In 1989, Dar Maroc was converted into a boutique hotel called the Korakia Pensione.